Sinnedennis/Northcoders_News/README.md

     ```
     If you run into any issues with the above steps, [click here](https://docs.npmjs.com/getting-started/installing-node) to follow NPM's official guide to installing Node and NPM.

-3. Ensure that your machine is running MongoDB installed and running in a terminal when using the API.
-To run in your terminal, type this command
+3. Ensure that you have MongoDB installed.To check what version you are running, open a terminal window and type:
     ```
     mongod --version
     ```